tomy2105/KnowledgeNotes/cloud/google.md

 - Cloud Storage triggers
 - Generalized Eventarc triggers

 Code executes in a fully managed environment with no need to provision any infrastructure or worry about managing any servers.
 Cloud Functions have access to the Google Service Account credential and are thus seamlessly authenticated with the majority of Google Cloud services.
+Using this you can configure function to require authorization so only other authorized endpoints can trigger it (for example another function executing under proper user account and acquiring proper token and sending to invoked function, see more [here](https://cloud.google.com/functions/docs/securing/authenticating)).

 Use Cases:
 - Data Processing / ETL - Listen and respond to Cloud Storage events such as when a file is created, changed, or removed, e.g. process images, perform video transcoding, validate and transform data, etc...